akoskm/akoskm.github.io/_posts/2020-02-06-how-to-recognize-implementation-details-and-why-avoid-testing-them.md

 Now, fast forward a year.

-Let's say we took a course from Data Structures an Algorithms and we learned we can turn recursions into loops.
+We took a course from Data Structures an Algorithms and we learned we can turn recursions into loops.
 We come up with this brand new way of calculating factorials:

 ![Codebite loop](/assets/posts/images/2020-02-05/loop.jpg)

-We're excited to try this new algorithm, but our implementation specific test won't pass.
-The recursions are gone!
+We're excited to try this new algorithm, but our test won't pass anymore.
+The recursion is gone!

-You'll run into the same problem while developing or maintaining an kind of software over a period of time.
-Your software development skills improve during that period, but the problems you solved remain the same.
+You'll run into the same problem while working on any kind of software over a period of time.
+Your software development skills might improve during that period, you rewrite some of your code, but the problems you solve remain the same.
-Today we use LibX to make a network request tomorrow we'll be using LibZ.
-Unless your task is to explicitly test that LibZ made that request, you should never check that.

-Such tests don't increase confidence in our software.
-They only show the presence of a recursion, the presence of a LibZ call or any other implementation detail that could be temporary.
+The biggest problem is that such tests don't increase confidence in our software.
+They only thing they show is the presence of a recursion, an implementation detail that might change over time.

 Focus on the business requirements while writing tests so they keep working even after the implementation changes.
-In our case, calculating the factorial of an integer was the requirement and not the presence of recursions.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Write tests.
 Not too many.
 Mostly integration.</p>&mdash; Guillermo Rauch (@rauchg) <a href="https://twitter.com/rauchg/status/807626710350839808?ref_src=twsrc%5Etfw">December 10, 2016</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Do you or your team write tests at all?
-Are you thinking about what part of the software you should test?
+Do you write tests at all?
+Are you thinking what's the best way to test your software?

 Let’s continue the discussion on [Twitter](https://twitter.com/akoskm/status/1225367339836878850) or in the comments below.